 I’m also quitting teaching to develop and grow a small business that I started about a year ago.

-In case you’re wondering, no, it’s not Teachers Pay Teachers :).
-It’s not related to K-12 education in any way.
+It’s not Teachers Pay Teachers; it’s not related to K-12 education in any way.

 Minimize Teacher Burnout